DataIntellectTech/kdb-solace/README.md

 ++++++++++ ALL TESTS PASSED ++++++++++
 ```
 ### Buffering

-The feed handler uses a socket pair to pass received data to the kdb+ server.
-In this situation, problems can arise if data is being written to the kdb+ faster than it is being read.
-This is resolved within the code by using a circular buffer.
-Data is written to the buffer only when there is space for it, and is removed once it has been read.
-If data is being written faster than it is being read, the buffer will fill up and writing will be paused until the receiver has read and removed some data.
+This feed handler is dual threased and uses the sd0 functionality of kdb+ with a socket pair to signal that data is available from the solace thread.
+However the data its self, is not written to the socket pair.
+Instead it is written to a buffer which the q main thread inspects.
+This has a number of advantages, it by passes the overhead of transferring the data over a network pipe, and it allows the q main thread to conflate updates if possible.

 ### Useful links